Vilksar/FixParamAlgNetControl/README.md

 This mode has one optional argument:

 * `--GenerateParametersFile`.
 Use this argument to instruct the application to generate, in the current directory, a model of the parameters JSON file (containing the default parameter values) required for running the algorithm.
-Writing permission is needed for the directory.
+Writing permission is needed for the current directory.
 The default value is `False`.

-### CLI
+### Cli

-To run the application via CLI, you need to launch it from the terminal with the `--Mode` argument set to `CLI`, for example:
+To run the application via CLI, you need to launch it from the terminal with the `--Mode` argument set to `Cli`, for example:

 ```
---Mode "CLI"
+--Mode "Cli"
 ```

 This mode has four mandatory arguments (omitting any of them will return an error) and one optional one: